Archaia

 Requirements for the Certificate

-1. A team-taught Core Seminar—or, in special cases, an approved alternative seminar—introducing students to issues in the study of antiquity and the premodern world, from a cross- and multidisciplinary perspective.
+1. A team-taught Core Seminar—or, in special cases, an approved alternative seminar—introducing students to issues in the study of global antiquity, from a cross- and multidisciplinary perspective.
 Initiative students normally take the Core Seminar in the first year of study.
 Offered each year in the spring, the seminar is normally a team-taught class sponsored by two or more of the cooperating departments.
 There will be supplementary sessions in the Yale collections (e.g., the Yale Art Gallery or the Beinecke) and a required monthly colloquium component.
 Specific topics vary, but each seminar has significant interdisciplinary and comparative dimensions emphasizing the methodologies and techniques of the fields involved.

 4. Regular participation in events hosted by Archaia throughout the academic year, especially the monthly meetings of the Ancient Societies Workshop.